 2016 Gombaude Guillot 94p

 Tasted in November 2021.
 75% Merlot + 25% C. Franc.
 Another wine with a beautifully aromatic nose of dark berries and a secondary aroma of cocoa and dark chocolate.
 Freshness, vivid and distinguished.
 Splendid acidity, balance, and long finish.
 I love this wine!

 Tasted in September 2021.
 Close to 2010 vintage in terms of appearance and quality, and more elegance and finesse are present in 2015 than in 2010.
 Vibrant, very cherry on the nose and palate, and very stylish.
 Impressive.

 2014 Gombaude Guillot 92+p

 Tasted in September 2021.
-This wine had a lot to offer, but you have to be patient.
-Potent and concentrated with fine acidity, balance and big tannin.
-Truffy and complex with fine midpalate.
+This wine had much to offer, but you must be patient.
+Potent and concentrated with fine acidity, balance, and big tannin.
+Truffy and complex with delicate mid-palate.
 A splendid future awaits.

 2012 Gombaude Guillot 92p

 Tasted in September 2021.
 I love wines from the 2012 vintage, and Gombaude Guillot didn't disappoint in this vintage.
 It is a heartbreaker wine with its seductive nose and palate of black fruit and black winter truffle.
 Delicate, delicious, and perfect for enjoying now.

 Tasted in September 2021.
 Musty and a bit diluted.
 Otherwise, good intensity and structure.
 This wine showed the problems of not getting perfect ripeness for Merlot in this vintage because of ever-changing weather conditions.

 Tasted in September 2021.
 Black cherries, violets, and a dash of black winter truffle.
 It was concentrated on the palate with a pure style, great midpalate, finely-grained tannin, and perfectly scaled fruit.
 Long on the palate with a creamy texture, great complexity, and depth.
 Impressive effort!